-- has undergone pre-employment checks in line with current legislation including an appropriate Disclosure and Barring Service check - is adequately trained and supervised. - understands and follows the college Safeguarding Policy and Procedures - understands the Prevent Procedures. - o is registered with their relevant professional body (if appropriate) - All staff including volunteers will undertake safeguarding training on a regular basis and demonstrate their knowledge in their practice. - All staff working within the college will attend Prevent Training and embed the strategy into their everyday work.
+- Has undergone pre-employment checks in line with current legislation including an appropriate Disclosure and Barring Service check - o Is adequately trained and supervised. - \circ ~ Understands and follows the college Safeguarding Policy and Procedure. - Understands the Prevent Procedure. - Is registered with their relevant professional body (if appropriate). - All staff including volunteers will undertake safeguarding training on a regular basis and demonstrate their knowledge in their practice. - o All staff working within the college will attend Prevent Training and embed the strategy into their everyday work.

 The college will promote safeguarding through improving the personal knowledge of Service Users of their own safety and by ensuring they are and feel safe.